-I was very honored to be asked to write an article on the history of cylinder tracking for the 25th Anniversary Issue of CryoGas International Magazine.
-I’m proud that TrackAbout has been a leader in developing asset tracking technology for the industrial gas industry for the past 15 years.
+I was very honored to be asked to write an article on the history of gas cylinder tracking systems for the 25th Anniversary Issue of CryoGas International Magazine.
+I'm proud that TrackAbout has been a leader in developing asset tracking technology for the industrial gas industry for the past 15 years.
 That experience has given me a chance to watch this technology grow from its infancy.

 I am especially excited that TrackAbout, together with our affiliate company Lockhouse, is helping to build the future industrial supply chain.
 So the article is also about the future of cylinder tracking, and how technology in use now both creates and solves the increasing demands for better information in real time, all along the supply chain.

 This article originally appeared in the September 2015 issue of gasworld.
 It is reprinted with permission.